wikitongues/DEPRECATED-poly-v1/README.md

 ### Deployment

 Make pull requests to have your contributions reviewed and deployed by the administrator, or reach out to [him](https://github.com/FredericoAndrade) directly.
+Refer to best practices for contributing to open source projects on the [Contribution Guide](http://www.contribution-guide.org/)

 ## Further Reading / Useful Links